 Summer Reading List

-This list of five diverse books represents a broad range of academic fields, and is guaranteed to provide intellectually stimulating and even provocative engagement.
+This list of three books is guaranteed to provide intellectually stimulating and even provocative engagement.
 Links are provided to suggested editions on Amazon.
 Books can also be accessed at the public library or through an interlibrary loan.
 As a way to get to know one another in a more relaxed setting, and to kick-start your semester, Glynn First-Years meet for an evening colloquium during the first week of classes to discuss the summer reading.
 This one-time event is both social and intellectual – like a large book group with dozens of your new best friends.
 You’ll also get to know better the directors of the program at this event.
-While we strongly recommend reading all the books on the list so that you can better participate in the discussion, there is no absolute necessity to get through the entire list.
+Since there are just three books on the list, we strongly recommend reading all of them so that you can better participate in the discussion.

 The Tyranny of Merit: What’s Become of the Common Good? by Michael Sandel (Farrar, Straus and Giroux, 2020).
 Written by one of the most famous moral philosophers in America today, Sandel’s book explores the very nature of the system in which you have been living, and succeeding, up to this point in your life.
 Sandel is most closely associated with communitarianism, perhaps the secular moral philosophy closest to that of Pope Francis and to Catholic social teaching, and he takes aim at the current Western system of associating moral righteousness with academic or professional success.
 What can we, elites at an elite institution, take away from these arguments?
 Available here from Amazon.